Background information on the General Data Protection Regulation legislation.

 This content is not intended to constitute legal advice.
 Specific legal advice should be sought before taking or refraining from taking any action in relation to the matters outlined.

-Please note: detailed guidance on how to implement the GDPR is not yet available from the ICO.
-It is expected to be available in the autumn of 2017.
-ICAEW will then publish its own guidance for members.
+Please note: guidance on all aspects of the GDPR and how to implement it is not yet available from the ICO.
+It is expected to be available in 2018.
+ICAEW will then publish its own guidance for members around the same time as the ICO advice is released.
 In the meantime ICAEW is advising members to make themselves aware of the main changes introduced by the GDPR, assess what data they hold and to appoint a senior employee to oversee any changes they may have to make to ensure compliance with the GDPR.
 Regular visits to the ICO website for the latest information is also recommended.

 The EU has introduced the GDPR to update and harmonise data protection practices across the EU.
 It will apply to all EEA countries and any individual or organisations trading with them.
 As it comes into force on 25 May 2018 (before the UK leaves the EU), UK individuals and organisations must ensure compliance with the new regime by then.

 The Information Commissioner’s Office (ICO) and the government have confirmed that they expect UK individuals and organisations to adhere to the GDPR, as post-Brexit the UK’s data protection legislation (currently the Data Protection Act 1998 (DPA)) must meet the GDPR standard.

 The GDPR is partly an update to meet the new challenges of the 21st century.
 It has done this by increasing protection for consumers and placing the onus on individuals and organisations to handle personal data correctly and securely.